 - Cook bacon in a skillet and set aside.

-- In a medium-skillet, melt the butter over medium-heat.
+- In a medium-skillet, melt 2 tablespoons of butter and 1 tablespoon of canola oil over medium-heat.
 Add the crushed red pepper flakes, diced red pepper and garlic.

 - Cook for about 2-3 minutes until the peppers tender.
 Be careful not to burn the garlic.

-- Add in the canola oil then tomato paste and cook until mixed together.
+- Add in the tomato paste and cook until mixed together.
 About 2-3 minutes.

-- Pour in the chicken stock and scrape any brown bits that might have accumulated on the bottom of the pan.
+- Pour in the chicken broth and scrape any brown bits that might have accumulated on the bottom of the pan.

-- Let the stock reduce for about 30 seconds- 1 minute, then pour in the heavy cream.
+- Let the broth reduce for about 30 seconds- 1 minute, then pour in the heavy cream.

 - Reduce the heat slightly to medium-low and allow the sauce to simmer for about 5 minutes or so.

-- If for whatever reason the sauce is too thick add chicken stock not water!
+- If for whatever reason the sauce is too thick add chicken broth not water!

 - Taste and adjust seasoning how you would like.

-- Reduce the heat to low and add the raw shrimp.
+- Reduce the heat to low and add the raw shrimp, then cover the pan.
 Allow the shrimp to poach until they are pink and fully cooked, which will depend on the size shrimp you use.

 - Once the shrimp turns pink on all sides, turn off the heat.
 Add a squeeze or two of fresh lemon juice.
 Add your grits in a bowel and top with the creamy shrimp sauce on top.
 Garnish with chopped cooked bacon and fresh parsley.
 Enjoy!